Skip to main content

 • Develop a tribal strategic action plan that includes universal, selective, targeted, and indicated prevention strategies

-• Develop and/or revise "postvention" protocols that reflect the traditions and culture of the community while also addressing coordination of care and intervention among youth-serving agencies for both immediate and follow-up care for AI/AN youth
+• Develop/revise and implement "postvention" protocols that reflect the traditions and culture of the community while also addressing coordination of care and intervention among youth-serving agencies for both immediate and follow-up care for AI/AN youth

 Eligibility

-Eligible applicants are federally recognized American Indian or Alaska Native tribes, tribal organizations, and consortia of tribes or tribal organizations.
+Eligible applicants are federally recognized American Indian or Alaska Native tribes, tribal organizations, Urban Indian organizations, and consortia of Tribes or tribal organizations.

 Geographic coverage